ucpu/qasmint/README.md

-right TA            # move the head back load R TA           # load value to register R lte z L R           # compare values in registers L and R and store the result in register Z condskip 5          # skip 5 instructions if z is true store TA R          # store value from register R onto the tape left TA             # move head one left again store TA L          # store value from L right TA            # and move the head back again set M 1             # mark that we made a change right TA            # move head one right - this is the first instruction to execute after the skip jump Sorting        # go try sort next pair of elements
+right TA            # move the head back load R TA           # load value to register R lte z L R           # compare values in registers L and R and store the result in register Z condjmp NextPair    # skip some instructions if z is true store TA R          # store value from register R onto the tape left TA             # move head one left again store TA L          # store value from L right TA            # and move the head back again set M 1             # mark that we made a change label NextPair right TA            # move head one right - this is the first instruction to execute after the skip jump Sorting        # go try sort next pair of elements